Guidelines for Departmental Software: Audit/Home-Use

 The following Departmental Audit Guidelines will help ensure that software is properly licensed at the University:

-- Collect and tally the audit reports for all software application programs used on all University-owned computers in your area to determine the total number of licenses that you should have for each application.
+- Collect and tally the audit reports for all software application programs used on all University-owned computers in your area.
+This will determine the total number of licenses that you should have for each application.

 - Place an order for any software that is in use, but for which you do not have a license available.
 Check the Software page for information about programs available through University discounts.
 Any software not listed must be purchased from an outside vendor.